eclipseisoffline/modifyplayerdata/README.md

 Mod builds can be found [here](https://github.com/eclipseisoffline/modifyplayerdata/packages/2069488) and on [Modrinth](https://modrinth.com/mod/modify-player-data).

-This mod is currently available for Minecraft 1.21 and 1.20.5+6/1.20.4 (no longer updated).
+This mod is currently available for Minecraft 1.21+1, 1.20.5+6, and 1.20.4.
+Releases for older versions of Minecraft are generally no longer updated, but should work fine.
 The Fabric API is not required.
 This mod is not required on clients.

 ## Supported tags